rockneurotiko/ex_gram/guides/sending-messages.md

 ### `extract_id/1`

-Get the chat ID from the update:
+Get the origin id from the update, if it's a chat, will be the chat id, if it's a private conversation will be the user id.

+Used to know who to answer.

 ```elixir
 chat_id = extract_id(context)